CoderKee/TikTokTechJam2025/README.md

 ## ML Model Training

-After generating labeled data through both rule-based checks and LLM-assisted labeling, we trained a **RoBERTa-based sequence classification model** to automatically classify reviews into four categories: Advertisement, Irrelevant Content, Rant without visiting, and None.
+After generating labeled data through both rule-based checks and LLM-assisted labeling, we trained a **DeBERTa-based sequence classification model** to automatically classify reviews into four categories: Advertisement, Irrelevant Content, Rant without visiting, and None.

 ### Dataset Preparation
 - Used the labeled dataset (`GPT-labels`) with **text_clean** as input.
 - Converted labels into integers for modeling.
 - Split data into **train (90%)** and **test (10%)** sets, maintaining class balance.
 - Applied **oversampling** to underrepresented classes to handle data imbalance and improve model learning.
+This was done with inverse class frequency.

 ### Tokenization
-- Tokenized review text using the **RoBERTa tokenizer**, truncating and padding sequences to a fixed length of 256 tokens.
+- Tokenized review text using the **DeBERTa tokenizer**, truncating and padding sequences to a fixed length of 256 tokens.

 ### Model Architecture
-- Fine-tuned **`roberta-base`** for sequence classification with 4 output labels.
+- Fine-tuned **`microsoft/deberta-v3-base`** for sequence classification with 4 output labels.
-- Implemented **custom loss functions**:
+- Implemented and compared **custom loss functions**:
   - **Focal Loss** to handle class imbalance and emphasize difficult-to-classify examples.
-  - Optional: **class-weighted Cross-Entropy** for additional balancing.
+  - **Class-weighted Cross-Entropy** for class balancing with CE loss.
+- Used `attention_probs_dropout_prob = 0.2` for regularisation.

 ### Training Setup
-- **Batch size:** 16
+- **Batch size:** 32
 - **Learning rate:** 2e-5
 - **Epochs:** 5
+  - Used early stopping at 350 steps based on assessment of macro F1-score.
+  - Note that "epochs" is a misnomer after minority class oversampling.
 - **Weight decay:** 0.01
+- **Warmup_ratio:** 0.01
+   - 52 steps in our implementation, to give adaptive optimizer better statistics.
-- **Evaluation:** Monitored metrics every 125 steps, including accuracy, macro F1-score, and per-class precision/recall/F1.
+- **Evaluation:** Monitored metrics and saved every 25 steps, including accuracy, macro F1-score, and per-class precision/recall/F1.

 ### Metrics
 - Trained model was evaluated using: